scgbern/scgpico/content/research/ecosystem-needs/index.md

 ---
 Title: A Study of Information Needs in Software Ecosystems
 ---
+#A Study of Information Needs in Software Ecosystems
 This page contains information regarding the Developer Needs study conducted by Nicole Haenni for her masters thesis.